CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

     ````
     Ensure you select the spatial data type of the query as H3, on the top right hand side of the SQL Editor (see image).

-    Rename the layer "Polyfill area of study" and reorder the layer to place as the bottom layer.
+    Rename the layer "Polyfill area of study" and reorder the layer to it place as the bottom layer.

     ![Map polyfill area of study](/img/cloud-native-workspace/tutorials/tutorial13_map_polyfill_area_of_study.png)